Submit your film

 Student Shorts

-In this collection, student short films represent emerging visions from a broad range of styles, including live action, narrative, documentary, and animation.
+In this collection, student short films represent emerging visions from a broad range of styles, including fiction, documentary, and animation.

 "There are festivals that are a business and there are festivals that genuinely care about the films, the filmmakers and nurturing new and up-and-coming talent.
 SCAD is certainly the latter."